Mental Health Services

-Mental Health Services are planned, face-to-face therapeutic interactions between a trained and qualified clinical professional and an individual recipient, a family unit, or a group of recipients with similar clinical needs.
-Services at SCYAP use a range of clinical techniques, strategies, and modalities depending on the recipient’s needs and diagnosis, and are aimed at:
+Mental Health Services are planned, face-to-face therapeutic interactions between a trained and qualified clinical professional and the client or a family unit.
+Mental Health Services at SCYAP use a range of clinical techniques, strategies, and modalities depending on the recipient’s needs and diagnosis, and are aimed at:

-Helping the individual, family, or group achieve and maintain stability; and
+- Helping the client family, or group achieve and maintain stability.

-Improving the mental and emotional health of the individual, family, or group and assisting them to cope or gain control over the symptoms and effects of their illness or life stressors.
+- Improving the mental and emotional health of the client or family and assisting them to cope or gain control over the symptoms and effects of their illness or life stressors.

-Mental Health Services can be delivered in a community setting or in the recipient’s home and are made available to the client, family or group of clients at times that are most convenient to them, such as after school, work or on weekends.
-All Therapy Services are available on a statewide basis and include:
+Mental Health Services can be delivered in a SCYAP Family Services Clinic, in the client’s home, or in a school-based setting, and are made available to the client or family at times that are most convenient to them.

 Individual Therapy